metabase/metabase/docs/users-guide/09-multi-series-charting.md

 ### Combining Number charts

-If you need to compare single numbers to get a sense of how they differ, Metabase can turn multiple Number charts into a bar chart.
+If you need to compare single numbers to get a sense of how they differ, Metabase can turn multiple number charts into a bar chart.

-As above, while editing a dashboard, hover over a Number chart of your choice, and click on the icon with the **+** and bar chart icon to add a question.
+As above, while editing a dashboard, hover over a number chart of your choice, and click on the icon with the **+** and bar chart icon to add a saved question.

 ![Add bar chart](images/multi-series-charts/add_bar_chart.png)